 A waiting area is available for family and friends.
-Visitors may wait in the family waiting rooms while you are in surgery.
+Family members or visitors may wait in the family waiting rooms while you are in surgery.
+We have open visiting hours for family and visitors.
+Please ask your nurse for details.